 Both the progestogen-only pill and combined pill can help with heavy periods.
-The progestogen-only pill can take up to three months to have benefit and may cause irregular bleeding or spotting during this time.
+It can take up to three months to notice these benefits, and the pill may cause irregular bleeding or spotting during this time.

-At the time of writing, 47% of Lowdown users said the progestogen-only pill stopped their periods and 49% of combined pill users found it made them lighter.
+At the time of reviewing, 43% of Lowdown users said the progestogen-only pill stopped their periods and 48% of combined pill users found it made them lighter.
 So dependent on whether you want your periods to stop altogether or just be made lighter you can choose which suits you best.
-Remember that you can use the combined pill continuously which means periods will also be stopped.
+Remember that you can use the combined pill continuously which can also mean you avoid having a monthly bleed.

 What pill is the best for period pain?

-Period pains can have a significant effect on a woman’s life and lead her to miss work or school.
-In some cases there might be reasons for the period related pain like endometriosis or adenomyosis.
+Period pain can have a significant effect on on your life and may mean you miss out on work, education or your social life.
+In some cases there might be reasons for period related pain like endometriosis or adenomyosis.
 The combined pill can help to reduce pain associated with periods especially when it is used continuously or with less breaks for bleeding.